BigBrother-666/BoxedVillagers-1.21.4/README.md

 - `boxedvillagers.witchdoctor`: `/witchdoctor` permission
 - `boxedvillagers.witchdoctor.advanced`: Allows rearranging and purging of trades in the witchdoctor UI
 - `boxedvillagers.witchdoctor.extract`: Allows extracting and re-inserting of trades in the witchdoctor UI
-- `boxedvillagers.admin`: Allows use of /bv give and /bv cure and allows opening of the witchdoctor ui in admin mode (with costs disabled)
+- `boxedvillagers.admin`: Allows use of `/bv give` and `/bv cure` and allows opening of the witchdoctor UI in admin mode (with costs disabled)

 ### Configurability
 The costs for various operations are fully configurable, supporting basic resource prices as well as integration for economy using Vault.
 Most player-facing strings can be changed using the `strings.yml` file.
 For more information on configuration options, read the comments in `config.yml`.